-Students study and demonstrate lettering principles, techniques, and functions, and discuss the traditions and historical development of letters.
+Students study and demonstrate lettering principles, techniques, and functions, and discussion of the traditions and historical development of letters.
 During fall term students study the Roman alphabet; winter term focuses on the Italic alphabet; and spring term the Carolingian and Uncial styles are studied.
 The practical and creative uses of calligraphy will be covered each term in connection with class projects and assignments.
 May be taken for a maximum of six credits.
-FALL, WINTER, SPRING 2007-2008
+FALL 2009 - 2010